 At one point during the December 1 protest, clashes broke out when police attempted to disperse the students.
 Police reportedly opened fire during their response (sources did not describe the type(s) of round(s) used), while some students reportedly threw stones.
 At least six students were injured, including two students who were reportedly struck by the officers’ rounds and were subsequently taken to a hospital.
 Police reported injuries to six officers.

-Scholars at Risk is concerned by state security forces using disproportionate force to disperse students peacefully exercising their rights to freedom of expression and freedom of assembly – conduct which is expressly protected by international human rights instruments, including the Universal Declaration of Human Rights and the International Covenant on Civil and Political Rights, to which the Democratic Republic of the Congo is a party.
-While state security forces have a responsibility to maintain security and safety, they must also refrain from the disproportionate use of force and ensure that their actions are not intended to retaliate against student expression and do not endanger civilians.
-Students are also reminded to exercise their rights to freedom of expression and freedom of assembly peacefully and to refrain from engaging in violence.
-In addition to harm to the immediate victims, the disproportionate use of force to chill or restrict students’ expressive activity undermines academic freedom and democratic society generally.
+Scholars at Risk is concerned about police using force, especially reports of officers opening fire, in their response to a nonviolent campus protest.
+While state security forces have a right to maintain safety and order, they also have a responsibility to exercise constraint, refrain from excessive force, and ensure that their actions do not restrict or punish nonviolent exercise of the rights to freedom of expression and freedom of assembly — conduct that is expressly protected by international human rights instruments, including the Universal Declaration of Human Rights and the International Covenant on Civil and Political Rights, to which the Democratic Republic of Congo is a party.
+Students are also reminded to ensure that they exercise such rights peacefully and responsibly.
+In addition to the harm to the immediate victims, the use of force in response to nonviolent campus protests undermines academic freedom, institutional autonomy, and democratic society generally.